Nabi004646/Project_2/README.md

 ## 🔥 Project Overview

 🎯 **Project 2** is part of our _"Coders and Programmers"_ learning community.
-📘 It’s crafted with love to help beginners learn **HTML, CSS, JavaScript**, and creative project deployment.
+📘 It’s crafted with love to help beginners learn **HTML, CSS**, and creative project deployment.

 > 🧩 **Goal:** Real-world learning through actual project development
 > 🤝 **Built by:** Our passionate coding community members